Tushantbhasker/project/README.md

 # Handwritten Digit Recognition
 In this project we are going to classify the handwritten digits between 0-9.
-We will be using the famous MNIST dataset for tarining the model.
+We will be using the famous MNIST dataset for training the model.
 Also we will be developing a web application to deploy our model.
 This application will be a flask based seb application.
 For the classification model we will be developing a CNN model.